dtran08/MPV_MAL/README.md

+Yes I know the docs are long I'll fix it later

 WIP application to save anime episodes played in mpv and update a user's MyAnimeList profile with the amount of episodes watched.

 Currently supported on Unix systems.